jpmens/msoak/README.md

 # msoak

-Subscribe to different MQTT brokers and topics simultaneously, and soak up what they have to offer.
+Subscribe to different MQTT brokers and topics simultaneously, and soak up what they have to offer. _msoak_ is documented in it's man page of which there is a version as PDF.

 ## startup